 As this story gets a new episode the new laser distance meter from Bosch that uses a viewfinder is available in the U.S.

 The key features are a 5-megapixel, 8X zoom camera, a scratch-proof screen that makes it easy to find the laser target at up to 400 ft even in bright conditions.
-The big color display is easy to read and offers clear resolution in dark areas.
+The big color display is easy to read and offers a clear resolution in dark areas.
 The BLAZE GLM400CL can take photos and comes with storage for up to 200 images and with memory for 50 measurements.
 It uses a lithium-ion battery.

 There is a simpler version available which is called Bosch BLAZE GLM400C.
 It comes without storage for photos and is powered by three AA-batteries.

-Soon we will add our Bosch Blaze GLM400CL review!
+Have a look at our Bosch Blaze GLM400CL review!